One Family’s Journey in Health

 “It’s not easy, but it’s not impossible either,” said Catarino.
 “I got used to changing my health and eating five or six times a day at a scheduled time, and I started to get results.”

-Not only did Catarino find that his health data was improving, he was seeing changes in his daily life for the better.
+Not only did Catarino find that his health data was improving, but he was also seeing changes in his daily life for the better.
 Catarino’s wife, Laura, began attending classes with her husband.

 She says she and her husband have not only changed their behavior, but it also affects the behavior of her two sons.